THE GREEK COUNCIL

 Alpha Sigma Tau, Gamma Tau chapter, is the first national social sorority to receive recognition by the College, and was formally accepted into the national organization in 1992.
 AST strives to promote the cultural, ethical, and social development of its members as well as encourage social life on campus.

-The Beta Chi chapter of Gamma Sigma Sigma is a national Greek service and social sorority that promotes service, friendship, and equality among females.
-Gamma Sig is composed of young women with various backgrounds, majors, and hobbies; and participates in many charitable events.
+The Beta Chi chapter of Gamma Sigma is a national Greek service and social sorority that promotes service, friendship, and equality among females.
+Gamma Sig is composed of young women with various backgrounds, majors, and hobbies who participate in many charitable events.

 PHI LAMBDA SIGMA

 Phi Lambda Sigma, or PHILO, was established in 1867.
 PHILO is a social fraternity inter- ested in promoting brotherhood and interaction.

 Phi Mu Alpha Sinfonia is a professional acting social fraternity for men interested in music.
 A national fraternity, this organization has among its members some of the leading conductors, composers, and musical performers in the country.
 Consideration for membership is open to any male student in good academic standing with an appreciation for music.